Gavin Lux: Los Angeles Dodgers

 Lux was called up by the Dodgers to make his major league debut as the starting second baseman against the Colorado Rockies on September 2, 2019.
 He singled on the first pitch he saw from Peter Lambert and doubled in his second at-bat.
 He also scored three runs in the game.
 On September 10, 2019, Lux hit his first MLB home run off Tanner Scott of the Baltimore Orioles.
-In 23 games with the Dodgers in 2019, he had 18 hits in 75 at-bats (.240 average), hit two home runs and drove in nine runs.
+In 23 games with the Dodgers in 2019, he had 18 hits in 75 at-bats (.240 average), hit two home runs, and drove in nine runs.
 On October 3, in his first at-bat in his postseason debut, Lux hit a pinch-hit solo home run off Hunter Strickland of the Washington Nationals.
 At 21 years and 314 days old, Lux became the youngest player all-time to hit a pinch-hit home run in the postseason.
-He was also the youngest Dodger to hit a home run in a postseason game, a record previously held by Cody Bellinger, who homered at the age of 22 years and 88 days during the 2017 NLDS against the Arizona Diamondbacks.
+He was also the youngest Dodger to hit a home run in a postseason game, a record previously held by Cody Bellinger, who homered at age 22 years and 88 days during the 2017 NLDS against the Arizona Diamondbacks.

 The 2020 season was delayed and shortened by the COVID-19 pandemic and Lux missed the first week of training camp in July and was not able to regain his timing so he was optioned to the team's alternate training site to begin the season.
 He was not called back up to the Dodgers until the beginning of September and played in only 19 games, hitting .175/.246/.349 with three homers and eight RBIs in 63 at bats.
-He was left off the post-season roster for the first round then was added back for the second round.
+He was left off the postseason roster for the first round and added back for the second round.
 He had one plate appearance as a pinch hitter in the series but was left off the roster for the subsequent series.